lclarkmichalek/site/content/post/monitoring-queue.md

 All Prometheus metrics are 64 bit floating point numbers, so the number of cases where using seconds as a unit could cause issues is negligible.

-With our metric set up, we can now instrument our publishing code.
+With our metrics set up, we can now instrument our publishing code.

 ```go
 func (k *KinesisWriter) Write(ctx context.Context, messageChan <-chan Message, delchan chan<- string) error {